coryshaw1/SteveBot/README.md

 1. `npm install`
 2. Create a new folder off the root of the repo called `private`
 3. Create a new app in Firebase and export the service account credentials as json, rename it to `serviceAccountCredentials.json` and place it inside the private folder.
 It's in the Permissions settings somewhere.
-It was hard to find and I don't remember exactly now but I'll find out and edit this later
+Firebase Console for your project -> Permissions -> Service Accounts -> Create Service Account,  then follow the steps, give it "project -> editor" permissions, then download and rename the JSON it provides.
 4. Create `settings.js` using `example-settings.js`, replacing each variable with your credentials and place that inside the `private` folder as well
 3. `node index`